forjobs/RamanSystem/data/readme.txt

 Raman Spectra
 =============

-These Raman spectra were acquired from a plastic cup, eraser, and a model skull.
+These Raman spectra were acquired by the spectrometer using a 785 nm laser.
-The spectrometer used a 785 nm laser and fiber-optic probe with a sapphire ball lens.

 The data isn't very good or particularly useful, but it was readily available and permissible for release.
 Ideally, the data in the *.txt files should be